utopia-rise/fmod-gdextension/README.md

 ## 🔉 Dedicated Godot nodes

-This GDExtension provides nodes such as `FmodEventEmitter2D`, `FmodEventEmitter3D`, `FmodEventListener2D` and `FmodEventListener3D` that can be used in any Godot scene or code (both GDScript and C#).
+This GDExtension provides nodes such as `FmodEventEmitter2D`, `FmodEventEmitter3D`, `FmodEventListener2D` and `FmodEventListener3D` that can be used in any Godot scene or GDScript code.

 ![fmod-nodes](docs/src/doc/assets/screenshot-02.png)